eskezje/EasyGameOptions/README.md

-Certainly!
-Here's the revised version of the README.md file, taking into account that the script is named EasyGameOptions.py:

----

 # EasyGameOptions

 EasyGameOptions is a powerful utility script designed to optimize gaming experiences on Windows systems.
 This script simplifies the process of fine-tuning system settings, including CPU affinity, Full-Screen Exclusive (FSE) mode, and Differentiated Services Code Point (DSCP) configurations.
 With EasyGameOptions, users can effortlessly enhance gaming performance while enjoying the flexibility to revert changes when necessary.